AleksBulajic/AleksBulajic/README.md

  # 👋 Welcome to my GitHub Profile!

 ## About Me
-Hello, I'm Aleksandar Bulajic, and I'm passionate about becoming a full-stack software engineer.
+Hello, I'm Aleksandar Bulajic, and I'm a full-stack software engineer.
 I have experience and proficiency in a variety of technologies, which allows me to create efficient and innovative solutions for real-world problems.

 ## Skills
 Front-end: JavaScript, HTML, CSS, React.js,